cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-load-balancing/index.md

 # II.How does Kubernetes Load Balancing Work?

-Speaking of Load Balancing in Kubernetes, clusters can be split into two perspectives.
+Load Balancing in Kubernetes clusters can be split into two perspectives.

 ## Types of Load Balancing